Approximate Optimality of Linear Contracts Under Uncertainty: Near-Optimality of Linear Contracts

 \end{definition}

-Intuitively, the $(\kappa,\eta)$-small-tail condition quantifies how much of the welfare is concentrated around the lowest (i.e.~strongest) type.
-The larger $\kappa$ is, and the closer $\eta$ is to 1, the smaller the tail and the further the setting from point mass. \footnote{Similar assumptions are adopted in the literature of sample complexity for revenue-maximizing auctions \citep[e.g.,][]{devanur2016sample}, to exclude the situation that types from the tail event contribute a large fraction of the optimal objective value.
+Intuitively, the $(\kappa,\eta)$-thin-tail parameterization quantifies how much of the welfare is concentrated around the low cost types (i.e., high ability types).
+The larger~$\kappa$ is, and the closer $\eta$ is to~1, the thinner the tail and the further the setting from point mass. \footnote{Similar assumptions are adopted in the literature of sample complexity for revenue-maximizing auctions \citep[e.g.,][]{devanur2016sample}, to exclude the situation that types from the tail event contribute a large fraction of the optimal objective value.
 Although the assumptions share a similar format, the logic behind them is different.
-In the sample complexity literature, the small-tail assumption is adopted to ensure that the revenue from the small probability event is small, since it can only be captured with small probabilities given finite samples.
-In our model, we require the small-tail assumption to distinguish point-mass like settings from settings with sufficient uncertainty. }
+In the sample complexity literature, the thin-tail parameterization is adopted to ensure that the revenue from the small probability event is small, since it can only be captured with small probabilities given finite samples.
+In our model, we require the thin-tail parameterization to distinguish point-mass like settings from settings with sufficient uncertainty. } Note that although the thin-tail parameterization depends on the whole principal-agent instance, it is very easy to verify whether it can be satisfied given any instance since the computation of welfare contribution only requires the computation of welfare maximizing action $i^*(r,c)$ for each type $c$, rather than solving any optimization problem subject to incentive constraints.